-One of my most enduring memories of Chesterbrook school comes from the fact
+One of my most enduring memories of Chesterbrook school comes from the huge

-that every classroom had huge maps that could be pulled down, like
+maps in each classroom that could be pulled down, like windowshades, to

-windowshades, to cover the blackboard, such as a USA map, a world map, or a
+cover the blackboard — a USA map, a world map, and a map of Virginia.

-And speaking of windowshades, the classrooms also had blackout shades left
+windowshades, the classrooms also had blackout shades left over from WWII

-over from WWII that could make the room totally dark, perfect for showing
+that could make the room totally dark, perfect for showing movies, which

-movies, which happened from time to time; they'd wheel in an old movie
+happened from time to time; they'd wheel in an old movie projector and show

 |Chesterbrook School 1953 annex, Quonset huts, incinerator